Definition

 Crocidolite (Blue Asbestos)

-The most dangerous type of asbestos, characterized by straight, blue needle-like fibers.
+The most dangerous type of asbestos (CAS 12001-28-4), characterized by straight, blue needle-like fibers.
 Crocidolite is an amphibole asbestos that is extremely resistant to chemical and biological breakdown.
 It was primarily used in spray-on coatings, pipe insulation, and cement products.
 Even brief exposure to crocidolite can result in mesothelioma decades later.

 Amosite (Brown Asbestos)

-An amphibole asbestos with straight, brown-gray fibers, considered the second most dangerous type after crocidolite.
-Amosite was commonly used in cement sheets, pipe insulation, thermal insulation products, and ceiling tiles.
+An amphibole asbestos (CAS 12172-73-5) with straight, brown-gray fibers, also known as grunerite asbestos.
+Considered the second most dangerous type after crocidolite, amosite was commonly used in cement sheets, pipe insulation, thermal insulation products, and ceiling tiles.
 Its needle-like fibers are highly durable in lung tissue and strongly associated with mesothelioma and lung cancer.